dev1virtuoso/eliza-ctss/README.md

 18. If you want to run ELIZA again, do `runctss` and then telnet in as user `eliza` and `r eliza` like before.
 (You do not need to recompile it).

+## Docker start

+If you'd rather skip straight to the end, then the Dockerfile will create an image which contains all the software and runs CTSS.
+You can either telnet in normally, or run the `telnet2docker.sh` scripts which does it all for you!

+* Install Docker according to the guidelines for your OS
+* Build an image with `docker build -t eliza .`
+* Create a container from that image with `docker run -i -t -p 7094:7094 eliza` This will start, allowing you to connect to CTSS via port 7094 from another shell
+* Connect to this container from your host machine with `./telnet2docker.sh` (or the manual steps above)
+* Once you've finished, simply stop the container with `Ctrl+C`, `q` and `return` Because it's in a container you don't need the clean closedown sequence shown above.
+* Once you're bored, reclaim some disk space and remove the image with `docker image rm eliza`

 ## Where to go next

 If you would like to try different personality scripts for ELIZA, read